 The COVID-19 outbreak has highlighted the importance of early childhood education in our country, underscoring the critical role of early care professionals to a healthy, thriving economy.
 Flexible, high-quality child care must be treated as a core part of our societal infrastructure.

 Since their inception, Head Start and Early Head Start (HS/EHS) have been at the forefront of supporting under-resourced children in nurturing learning environments that promote early learning, health, and family well-being.

-Learn about how the state of Mississippi is seeking to meet their school readiness goals by piloting a systems-level approach to supporting EHS/HS providers, rolling out job-embedded professional development designed to increase the quality of caregiver-child engagement county by county.
-During the webinar, we’ll hear from both state and county leads on the project as well as the WK Kellogg Foundation, the lead funder behind this transformative work.
+In this webinar, we discussed how the state of Mississippi is seeking to meet their school readiness goals by piloting a systems-level approach to supporting EHS/HS providers, rolling out job-embedded professional development designed to increase the quality of caregiver-child engagement county by county.
+We heard from both state and county leads on the project as well as the WK Kellogg Foundation, the lead funder behind this transformative work.

 - How the initiative got funded and how it launched